 - For details of the latest scams in the region, sign up to the Norfolk County Council Trading Standards Scam Alert system

-- If you want to become a ‘Friend’ of the FAS scheme, visit the Friends Against Scams website and take the on-line course (45 – 60 minutes)
+- Friends Against Scams (FAS): If you want to become a ‘Friend’ of the FAS scheme, visit the Friends Against Scams website.
+See below for details.